abelhernando/mall-inventory/README.md

 Just for clarification, an item can never have its Quality value above 50, however "Millenary Honey" is a very special item and as such its Quality is 80 and it never alters.

 ### App running and testing
-You have two available commands to run the VeryChic Mall Inventory:
+You have two available commands to run the Nice Mall Inventory:
 `yarn test` and `yarn run-app`

 Use them to see the expected behaviour and test the application.